 Often, performance reviews are made with a particular time frame in mind.
 Perhaps a supervisor is asked to think about the last quarter or the past fiscal year when making their rankings.
 The recency bias creeps in when a recent event clouds memory of previous performance.
 The recency bias leads to overestimates if the person being rated had a recent “good streak.”
 On the other hand, it will lead to underestimates if the person being rated had a recent “bad streak.”
 Either way, it leads to inaccurate ratings, which ultimately makes decision making difficult.

+The similar-to-me effect is an interesting concept, but we see it in both nature and in the workplace.
 Birds of a feather flock together – and people are prone to favor someone who is similar to them.
 Men rate men higher than women.
 Women rate women higher than men.
 Older employees rate their contemporaries higher than younger employees.
 The list of possible similarities is huge.
 Similarity in age, gender, race, and experience all affect ratings.
 Even similar work habits, similar attitudes, or similar personalities lead to inflated ratings.
-The similar to me effect is everywhere – it shows up when rating supervisors, rating subordinates, and rating peers.
+The similar-to-me effect is everywhere – it shows up when rating supervisors, rating subordinates, and rating peers.

 Use Performance Review Software to Counteract Rater Bias